seanvander/WebApiWithNswag/README.md

 This was developed using Visual Studio Code.

 Please note that the Visual Studio Code C# extension may not honour the settings in launchSettings.json.
 If not, you need to browse to https://localhost:5001/swagger to see the swagger UI.
+The ReDoc UI is also available at https://localhost:5001/redoc.